ocupop/hawaiitax/src/_staff/bailey-razo.md

   an Intern, supporting the staff with processing Accounts Payable, monthly reconciliations, recording bank transactions, among other client servicing needs.
-She has since been promoted to Staff Accountant II.&nbsp;&nbsp;</p><p>Bailey  graduated from Kansas State with a bachelor's in Accounting.
-While living in Kansas, she volunteered at several local food drives and looks forward to doing the same for the Hawaiian Community!
+She has since been promoted to Staff Accountant II.&nbsp;&nbsp;</p><p>Bailey graduated from Kansas State with a bachelor's in Accounting.<br />While living in Kansas, she volunteered at several local food drives and looks forward to doing the same for the Hawaiian Community!
 Since moving to the island she is fascinated by the ocean and looks forward to spending her weekends trying things like scuba diving and snorkeling with her